 The Proposed Project is designed to appeal to the empty nester population.
-This cohort (typically 55 - 80 years old) seeks to shed the responsibilities in maintaining a larger single-family home in which they raised their family, such as with typical chores like cutting lawns, cleaning gutters, repairing roofs etc. The Proposed Project would be held in a condominium association whereby all exterior maintenance is managed and performed by professional managers and contractors.
+The Proposed Project would be held in a condominium association whereby all exterior maintenance is managed and performed by professional managers and contractors.

-The Proposed Project's design would have the majority of the master bedrooms on the ground floor which is appealing to this cohort as they prefer the ease of living on one floor.
+The Proposed Project's design would have the majority of the master bedrooms on the ground floor.
 The units would however offer the option for the addition of a small elevator to serve the lower and upper floors.
 The units would all have dens/offices for those who want to work from home.
 The option would also be provided in many units to add a second office if the owners need two work-from-home spaces.

-Additionally, the greater-Ossining real estate marketplace currently offers no residential project that focuses on this large cohort.
+Additionally, the Ossining real estate marketplace currently offers no residential project that focuses on this cohort.
 This Proposed Project would fill that void for this demographic.

 3.2.
-Alternatives considered
+ALTERNATIVES CONSIDERED